 What are the goals of the brace?

 Does the brace strive to improve the curve or only stop the curve(s)?
 Does the brace offer an in-brace correction effect?
 Is it compatible with other steps you are taking to improve scoliosis?
-What is the track record of the brace?
 Look for 30% to 50% in-brace improvement on x-ray as evidence of correction effect.

 Does the brace have the ability to overcorrect the spine?

-This is most achievable for flexible curves braced early in the growth phase (in the high mild to mid-moderate Cobb angle ranges).
+This is most achievable for flexible curves braced early in the growth phase (usually most attainable for the patient with a Cobb angle in the mild to mid-moderate ranges with flexibility in their spine).

 Does the brace aim to improve posture, make a 3D correction?

-Only 3D braces that achieve their goal aim to improve the spine and trunk in three-dimensions and positively influence posture.
-(Some braces claim to be 3D but don’t actually demonstrate that effect upon x-ray analysis).
+Braces that address the three – dimensions of scoliosis are best when it comes to trying to positively influence posture.
+(Some braces claim to be 3D, but don’t demonstrate that effect upon x-ray analysis).
 Buyer beware.

 Is the brace heavy and stiff?

 Many are.
 What material is the brace made of?
-With the right design, a hard density material isn’t necessary (except perhaps for extremely severe, rigid curves of 60º plus).
-Plastics used for brace making today come in various densities.
-Nearly all braces we fit use a lightweight, moldable polyethylene in comparison to the material used for other scoliosis braces.
-Patients who have switched from other braces tell us the material makes a difference in terms of comfort.
+With the right design, a very hard-density material isn’t necessary needed (except perhaps for extremely severe, rigid curves of 60º – 70º plus).
+Plastics used for brace-making today come in various densities and different practitioners use different materials.
+Nearly all braces we fit use lightweight, moldable polyethylene in comparison to the material used for other scoliosis braces.
+Patients who have switched from other braces tell us they prefer the material we use since it makes a difference in terms of comfort but they still get excellent in-brace corrections.

 How easy is it to wear/conceal the scoliosis brace?

 The less material a brace is made from, the more lightweight it will be.
-This is contingent on brace design.
+This is contingent on the brace design.
 Can the patient sit comfortably?
 When the material is lighter and more moldable the likelihood that it can be fitted for relative comfort increases.
 (It’s still a brace!).
-Does the brace go down to the thighs, impose into the chest area – a well-designed brace doesn’t need to – and shouldn’t!
+Does the brace go down to the thighs, and interfere with the chest area – a well-designed brace doesn’t need to – and shouldn’t!

 Is the brace custom-designed for the patient’s curve pattern?
 Is the brace Schroth method compatible?